SMeyersMrOvkill/bot-o/README.md

 # bot-o
 My personal assistant.
 It contains the system prompt, along with all code i'm comfortable sharing from it's personal knowledge database.
 Updated sporadically, and at-will.
 However, freely available and *could* be improved if interest were shown.

+**Note**: All code, prompts, assets here are MIT.
+Use as LICENSE permits!
+I only note the potential for exemption due to the possibility of migration to local assistants conciding with delicate or technology I may develop or contribute to in the event of likely abuse.
+I *WILL NEVER* hold back something from the open source community simply because I "don't want to share my toys and money.", as such violates my every principle about software.
+Server software with keys may be held back during development, if I take too long, reach out and offer assistance.
+Don't tell me to do something unless you want to help.